bricrowder/Cal-vs-Fire-Guys/README.md

-This a simply side scrolling action game.
+This a simple side scrolling action game.

 I made it for my 3 year old because he likes the Hulk, fire trucks and transformers.